-Read Disclaimer & Fine PrintIn July 2019, the FDA revised its advice on fish consumption for women who are pregnant, considering pregnancy, breastfeeding or have young children.
 The FDA continues to encourage women to eat fish, 2-3 servings of lower-mercury fish per week (or 8 to 12 ounces).
-In addition, the fish chart remains unchanged.
-However, there is concern that women may be limiting their diets due to mercury concerns.
-The purpose of this revision is to highlight benefits of fish consumption.
+While it is appropriate to be cognizant of mercury levels present in fish, there is concern that women may be limiting their diets due to mercury concerns.
 The FDA states that

 The FDA’s revised advice highlights the many nutrients found in fish, several of which have important roles in growth and development during pregnancy and early childhood.
 It also highlights the potential health benefits of eating fish as part of a healthy eating pattern, particularly for improving heart health and lowering the risk of obesity.